rahulkashyap411/tov/README.md

 #rahul/21.Jan.2019: imported from kilonovastandardization project -- https://ui.adsabs.harvard.edu/abs/2019ApJ...886L..19K/abstract

 Code
-It is still very slow but the results of non-rotating NS sequences matches up to less than 10% against the result from https://bitbucket.org/bernuzzi/tov/src/master/ which I'd recommend for high precision data.
+It is still very slow but the results of non-rotating NS sequences matches up to less than 10% against the result from https://bitbucket.org/bernuzzi/tov/src/master/ which I'd recommend for high precision and computationally low-cost data.
 ## To Do:
 * add thermodynamimc consistent interpolation of EOS tables.
 * add numerical error in maximum mass and interpolation error.